 11. Network Cameras

 These cameras help in sharing the images across the entire network coverage.
 As a result, you can easily access to the CCTV footage.
-Network Cameras are perfect for both commercials as well as domestic purpose since you will get a fair idea of what is going when you are out of the station.
+Network Cameras are perfect for both commercials as well as domestic purposes since you will get a fair idea of what is going on when you are out of the station.

 - You can easily access the data.